We all know that we should design products and services that let all users access them. But this doesn’t always happen. Why?

 Inclusive design is still seen as an add-on, a nice to have, something we’ll get around to at a later date.
 It’s often hard to persuade clients that we need to consider how their new service will be used with screen readers, or how a product can be used by someone with a hearing impairment.
 It generally comes down to budget, surprise surprise.
 There’s a general lack of understanding about how to design for inclusivity and the benefits it brings.

-This article outlines the business case for embedding inclusive design into all products and services and round it off with some practical tips.
+This article outlines the business case for embedding inclusive design into all products and services and some practical tips.

 Inclusive design increases user acquisition and retention